-Gerpho now offers 3D photos (whether aerial or not) : 3D colour digital models of sites, monumentsor objects with dimensions ranging from a couple of centimeters to several kilometers.
-These 3D modes are very accurate, highly realistic and can be used in different ways : interactive visits either with specific viewers or on line, generation of videos or still photos from points of views that cannot be accessed any other way, dimensional measurements (length, surface volume) insertion into the 3D landscape of projects which have been 3D-modeled with classical CAD sol wares, and even creation of solid 3D models with 3D printers.
+Gerpho offers 3D photos (whether aerial or not) : 3D colour digital models of sites, monuments or objects with dimensions ranging from a couple of centimeters to several kilometers.
+These 3D modes are very accurate, highly realistic and can be used in different ways : interactive visits either with specific viewers or on line, generation of videos or still photos from points of views that cannot be accessed any other way, dimensional measurements (length, surface volume) , and even creation of solid 3D models with 3D printers.
+They also allow urban or architectural projects which have been 3D-modeled with classical CAD softwares to be inserted into the 3D lanscape.

 3D photo in figures

-- → Absolute dimensional accuracy : depends on resolution
+- Absolute dimensional accuracy : depending on resolution

 This phase is essential to project’s success.
 When shooting from a plane this includes defining : height of flight, flight route which takes into account terrain configuration and regulations, shooting parameters (focal length, pixel resolution, pixel count….)

 The photos used to generate the 3D aerial model are most oftent shot from a small plane, such as a Cessna, or some times from a helicopter.
-Other aerial vehicles (drones, zepelins …), exhibit at present various limitations, which make them unsuited to high quality 3D photography
+Other aerial vehicles (drones, zepelins …), exhibit at present various limitations, which make them less suited to high quality, high area 3D photography

-It is and important step in 3D photo reconstruction : during post processing, constrast colour, and
+It is an important step in 3D photo reconstruction : during post processing, constrast colour, and

-sharpness are adjusted so that the photos are best fit for the reconstrcution process.
+sharpness are adjusted so that the photos are best fit for the reconstrution process.
 During this

 phase, atmospheric haze is also removed, and finally, photos are adjusted with respect to one